AkanAhmet/innova-patika-graduation-project-ahmetakan/README.md

   Project consists of **four** microservices:  Customer Service, SMS Service, Loan Application Service, Credit Score Service.
 They are discovered by Eureka Service Registry and the incoming requests are routed by Spring Cloud Gateway to the corresponding services.
 Used RestTemplate to communicate with other services.
 Used Log4j2 to logging system.
+You can view Project images on ProjectImages folder.
 After running project you will able to see frontend page on: <a href="http://localhost:8767" target="_blank"> http://localhost:8767</a> All services must be visible at <a href="http://localhost:8761" target="_blank"> http://localhost:8761</a>

 ### Customer Service